Spatial Data

 Raster Data

 Rasters, on the other hand, can generally only store one value per pixel.
-This value could be a color representing different kinds of topography (think of the whites, greens, and browns representing different elevations in the image below) or the quantity of something like rainfall or temperature.
+This value could be a color representing different kinds of topography (think of the whites, greens, and browns representing different elevations in the image below) or the quantity of something like rainfall, temperature, or distance.
 Multiple rasters can be overlaid to generate a multi-part raster, but generally, each pixel of a single raster can store one value meaning your raster is showing one variable.
 You can also do math between raster layers, or run boolean operations to isolate all pixels that do or do not meet certain criteria.
-An example of this is Suitability Analysis.
+An example of this is Suitability Analysis, where multiple rasters are created, each representing the where a single criteria is met; then, these rasters are overlaid to visualize areas of high suitability (such as habitat).

 In a GIS, you can convert raster data to vector data and vector data to raster data, and extract raster values to a vector dataset.